uws-eresearch/docx2pandoc/README.md

 So the reader works in a few steps (glossing over some subtleties):

- 1. Reads the xml and converts it into a pandoc type that mirrors the docx structure (this is defined in the file `Parser.hs`, if you're interested).
-It doesn't keep anywhere close to all the info, but it tries to keep most of the stuff that will be useful for pandoc.
+ 1. Reads the xml and converts it into a haskell `DocX` type that mirrors the docx structure (this is defined in the file `Parser.hs`, if you're interested).
+It doesn't keep anywhere close to all the info, but it tries to keep most of the stuff that will be useful for pandoc, or could be useful down the line.

  2. Convert that into a legal, but weird pandoc format.
 This will have a *lot* of `div`s and `span`s, mirroring the run styles.
 These